jericson/uss-lox/rules.md

 If you sink a queen ship (3b), you may decide to flip another ship from the deck as an opportunity target.
 You can decide whether or not to attack (2) as if it were a normal ship.

+### Second patrol

+After returning to port, deal another 24 cards from the deck, lay out the ocean grid and play out another patrol.
+If there are fewer than 24 cards, you may chose to leave some in the deck.
+If you fail an attack (4b) and there are no more cards left in the deck, the **USS Lox is sunk**.

 # Alpha Version